 I am originally from Panorama City, California, and beyond my career and educational goals you should know that I am a proud Salvadoran, I love to run and I love to eat sushi.
 After graduating from UC Berkeley, I worked as a college advisor for the KIPP Through College program that served high school students in East and South Los Angeles.
 I came to Cambridge to pursue research on college access and retention through my Masters program at the Harvard Graduate School of Education.
 I currently work as an Advising Programs Administrator at the Harvard John A. Paulson School of Engineering and Applied Sciences and support prospective SEAS concentrators through various advising events as early as Visitas, to the final advising fair prior to Sophomore declaration day.

-I have been affiliated with the Harvard community for the past four years.
+I have been affiliated with the Harvard community for the past five years.
 In 2013 I enrolled in the doctoral program at the Graduate School of Education with a concentration in Human Development and Education.
 I was born and raised in Boston and I earned a BA in psychology and education from Smith College.
-I consider myself to be the ultimate foodie.
-This will be my third year as a proctor and I am super excited to be working with you all!
+This will be my fourth year as a proctor and I am super excited to be working with you all!

-Welcome, Class of 2020!
-I am a doctoral student at the Graduate School of Education, studying Human Development and Psychology.
-I am a Chinese-English bilingual and my research is about how children learn their mother tongues and how to help adults learn second/foreign languages efficiently.
+Welcome, Class of 2021!
+I am a Ed.D Candidate at the Graduate School of Education, studying Human Development and Psychology.
+My research is about how children learn their mother tongues and how to help adults learn second/foreign languages efficiently.
 Outside of academics, the three things I love most are traveling, traveling, and traveling, especially exploring the history, culture, and people's lives of a foreign country.
 I also enjoy movies, musicals, and almost all kinds of performing arts.
 Looking forward to meeting all of you!

 Welcome to Harvard!
 I grew up in Southern California, and studied Art History and English at the University of California, Berkeley, before heading east for a Masters of Theological Studies with a focus on religion, art and visual culture at Harvard Divinity School.
 For the past five years, I’ve worked at the Harvard Art Museums where I serve as the Manager of Student Engagement Programs.
 When I’m not at the museum, you can find me spending time with my wonderful husband Darrick, enjoying dinner and movies with friends, watching cooking shows, practicing yoga, exploring Boston, visiting new museums, and planning our next travel adventure.
 Darrick and I love being a part of the Harvard community, and we can’t wait to meet you.